Mario54/smooch-parse-cloud/README.md

 - Generate JWTs needed to securely interact with Smooch's REST API
 - Share Parse user properties with Smooch user properties

-Going forward, we assume that you already have a Parse Cloud Code application.
+Going forward, it is assumed that you already have a Parse Cloud Code application.
 If you don't have one, follow the instructions [here](https://parse.com/docs/cloudcode/guide#command-line) to create one.

 ## Adding the Smooch Cloud Code Module
-To use Parse with Smooch, you will have to add this module to your Cloud Code application.

-A cloud code application is structured this way:
+A Cloud Code application is structured this way:
 ```
  |- public
  |- cloud
     |- main.js
 ```

-To add the Smooch Cloud Code module, you will first have to open your terminal and navigate to the `cloud` directory of your Cloud Code application, and then clone this repository:
+To add the Smooch Cloud Code module, you will first have to open your terminal and navigate to the `cloud` directory of your Cloud Code application, and then clone this repository by running the commands below.
 ```
 $ cd cloud
 $ git clone git@github.com:Mario54/smooch-parse-cloud.git smooch